GeminiGuard/GeminiGuard/README.md

 ``python scripts/attack_existing.py -c svhn_res.json -a``

 To change the attack methods, please modify the 'adversarial_type' item in json files.
 We support five attacks, and please use 'pgd', 'fgsm', 'CW', 'jsma', and 'deepfool' to set the item.
+The generated adversarial examples are save in 'adversarial' directory, which can be changed by modifying the 'adversarial_dir' item in json files.

 ### Generate the Adversarial Examples on Enhanced Model.
 Use ``scripts/attack_new.py`` to generate the adversarial examples on enhanced.

-``python scripts/attack_existing.py -c svhn_concat_res.json -a``
+``python scripts/attack_new.py -c svhn_concat_res.json -a -b``

 The json files that contain "concat" means they are used for experiments of defending againist adversarial example generation.